 Here are some general steps you can take to improve your chances of success:

-Remember that retaking the USMLE Step 1 can be challenging and time-consuming.
+Remember that retaking the Step 1 USMLE can be challenging and time-consuming.
 However, with dedication, hard work, and a solid study plan, you can improve your chances of success.

-USMLE Step 1 is a critical exam that requires a significant amount of preparation and dedication.
+It is a critical exam that requires a significant amount of preparation and dedication.
 However, you can confidently tackle the exam and achieve a passing score with the right mindset and approach.

 Remember, the exam is not just about memorizing facts and figures.
 It’s about applying your understanding of foundational concepts to real-world clinical scenarios.
 By focusing on developing a deep understanding of the material and practicing your problem-solving skills, you’ll be well on your way to success.